 Arrow Fastener T50 – Made in the USA

 The next staple gun that we have up next is from Arrow Fastener.
 They are also a pretty well-known brand when it comes to staple guns and other types of fasteners.
 This is made in the USA and features an all-steel construction so straight out of the box you’ll be able to feel exactly how sturdy this is.

 It also has a durable chrome finish so no matter how many times you accidentally drop this poor staple gun, it’ll still be able to perform.

-What often happens with heavy duty staple guns is that you have to trade off with ease of use.
+What often happens with heavy-duty staple guns is that you have to trade-off with the ease of use.
 If it’s extremely heavy duty and you don’t see any rubber on it, you can assume that it’s probably going to take a little bit of work for you to use it.
 This is definitely the case with the Arrow Fastener T50.

 Depending on the wood, you might even have to use two hands to really get the staple in there.
 With that being said, it’s still a good staple gun for wood.
 This is the perfect staple gun if you’re more concerned with durability and don’t mind putting in a little bit of elbow grease to get the staple out.